run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-with-an-Internet-Proxy-Server-.md

         <CERTIFICATE_CONTENTS>
         -----END CERTIFICATE-----

-Set _enabled_ to true and paste the contents of the certificate under _tlsCert_
+Set _enabled_ to true and paste the contents of the certificate under _tlsCert_.